fer1035/terraform-pipeline-aws/README.md

     - Pull Requests will require all checks to pass before merging.

     - Both of the existing pipelines now require approvals to execute Pull Requests and merges to the **main** branch for the specified environment.
 You can target a different environment (or none at all), but you will need to specify your own variables as the existing ones are specific to the current environment.

-## Pipelines

-1. Terraform Pipeline

-    The [terraform.yml](.github/workflows/terraform.yml) pipeline provisions AWS resources descibed in [main.tf](main.tf).

-2. Ansible Pipeline

-    The [ansible.yml](.github/workflows/ansible.yml) pipeline runs the Ansible [playbook](ansible/playbook.yml) in the ansible directory.
-The credentials are specific to its current target, so you will have to update the pipeline to use your own credentials for your own targets to test it.

-3. Packer Pipeline

-    The [packer.yml](.github/workflows/packer.yml) pipeline creates a container image and pushes it to ECR.

-4. CI/CD Pipeline

-    The [cicd.yml](.github/workflows/cicd.yml) executes all the other pipelines using the caller workflow.
-The order is Packer -> Terraform -> Ansible.